kyma-project/kyma/docs/01-overview/main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md

 title: Default Istio setup in Kyma
 ---

 Istio in Kyma is installed with the help of the `istioctl` tool.
-The tool is driven by a configuration file containing an instance of the [IstioOperator](https://istio.io/docs/reference/config/istio.operator.v1alpha1/) custom resource.
+The tool is driven by a configuration file containing an instance of the [Istio Operator](https://istio.io/docs/reference/config/istio.operator.v1alpha1/) custom resource.

 ## Istio components